MedicalGenomicsLab/PanelApp_Pipeline/README.md

 The other series of scripts, describes the process of determining the genes that have been added to, and removed from a panel, as well as the genes that have been upgraded to and downgraded from diagnostic status.

+This script also requires a parameters file.

+An example of the parameter file can be found in /PADA-WAN/2-1/

+This script is run using the following command: python3 2-1_CharacteriseGeneChanges.py --file-path parameters_file.txt

 ## 2.2 - Determine Cumulative Gene Changes

+This script also requires a parameters file.

+An example of the parameter file can be found in /PADA-WAN/2-2/

+This script is run using the following command: python3 2-2_CumulativeGeneChanges.py --file-path parameters_file.txt
 _____

 ## 2.3 - Visualisations